fracapuano/NetworkDynamics/README.md

 ## Execution

-The `main.py` is the entry point of the execution.
+The `main.py` is the entry point of the execution.<br>
 To see the help, please execute the command `python main.py -h` .
 This is how to use the program:
 ```bash
 usage: main.py [-h] -o HOMEWORK -e EXERCISE